MarioGonzalez99/config.nvim/README.md

 ```

 ### Get Go Tools used for Go plugin (Optional)
-Check for missing tools using command :checkhealth in nvim
-Verify that 'GOROOT' and 'GOBIN' are in 'PATH'
+Check for missing tools using command :checkhealth in nvim.
+Verify that 'GOROOT' and 'GOBIN' are in 'PATH'.

 ```
 go install github.com/davidrjenni/reftools/cmd/fillstruct@latest